thetom42/Python-Perplexica/README.md

 # Python-Perplexica

 ## This repository is a fork of the [original Perplexica project](https://github.com/ItzCrazyKns/Perplexica), demonstrating the transformation of its TypeScript backend into a Python backend.
-This transformation was achieved using the Visual Studio Code extension "cline" (formerly "claude-dev") and the Claude Sonnet 3.5 language model.
+This transformation was achieved using the Visual Studio Code extension "cline" (formerly "claude-dev") and the Claude Sonnet 3.5 language model as well as Google Gemini 1.5 Flash.

 The process involved two main stages: